With OEE Insight from Sight Machine, Metals Company Fixes 5% Scrap Rate

 After creating a data foundation in Sight Machine, our team of solution architects and continuous improvement managers partnered with the plant to create an industry-standard OEE for manufacturing calculation based on first-pass yield.
 Before our arrival, the plant wasn’t tracking the productivity loss from reworking output that had failed quality control checks.
 Now, plant engineers use our software platform to see OEE components (throughput, availability, and quality) at the plant level or at the level of each individual machine line.
 The engineers can segment OEE by product type, or even by the operator, and can compare OEE across lines and ovens to identify problems.

 If any measure of quality falls below spec, the plant engineers use Sight Machine’s correlation tools to pinpoint the cause of the problem.

 Plant engineers, for instance, observed increased out-of-specification surface unconformity defects that were causing 5% of the output to be scrapped.
 They at first struggled to identify the root cause of the problem.
 But they were able to use Sight Machine’s variation-analysis tools to find an abnormal variation in evaporation-zone temperature in the oven.

 Using Sight Machine, they identified a correlation between evaporation-zone temperature variation and the oven’s airflow-control mechanism.
-This problem would have been difficult to identify without Sight Machine’s tools and modelled data.
+This problem would have been difficult to identify without Sight Machine’s tools and modeled data.